cisagov/Malcolm/docs/third-party-envs.md

 …
 ```

-* [This example](malcolm-hedgehog-e2e-iso-install.md#MalcolmAuthSetup) from the Malcolm documentation can guide users through the remaining prompts.

 #### <a name="AWSEC2Run"></a> Running Malcolm

-15. Start Malcolm
+* Start Malcolm

-* Running `./scripts/start` in the Malcolm installation directory will [start Malcolm](running.md#Starting).
+    - Running `./scripts/start` in the Malcolm installation directory will [start Malcolm](running.md#Starting).
-* Malcolm takes a few minutes to start.
+    - Malcolm takes a few minutes to start.
 During this time users may see text scroll past from the containers' logs that look like error messages.
 This is normal while Malcolm's services synchronize among themselves.
-* Once Malcolm is running, the start script will output **Started Malcolm** and return to the command prompt.
+    - Once Malcolm is running, the start script will output **Started Malcolm** and return to the command prompt.

 ```bash
 $ cd ~/malcolm